MichaelOC05/arr/docs/data-model.md

 |Date posted | string | yes | no |
 |comment | string | yes | no |

+Features:
+    - List of movies that have been rated by users and admins
+    - Rate movies based on source material accuracy
+    - allow registered users to  comment on others reviews
+    - uses rubric to determine rating on a scale of 1 - 10
+    - user account that displays movies that user has rated

 Stretch Goals:

-    -include amount of people that have rated the movie adaptation to contribute to overall
+    - include amount of people that have rated the movie adaptation to contribute to overall
     - create api for other websites  to pull our ratings for their website
     - advertiser model / space
     - upvote comments